Joalor64GH/Joalor64-Engine/example_mods/sounds/readme.txt

 Drop you custom sounds here!
-It should be in .ogg otherwise it won't work!!!
+The file type for the sound should be an .ogg otherwise it won't work!!